 - Antihero for Hire's got a few of these.
 How many weapons does Dechs have on him in any given

 - General Tarquin has learned how to counter many obscure fighting styles in case he had to one day fight somebody who knows one of them.
+He's even able to block Elan's pun-based swordplay by tripping him up with etymology.
 (Though his knowing this specific case was due to Elan's teacher, Julio, being one of Tarquin's more frequent foes.)

 Pintsize: Well yeah.
 What's your point?